AdamHarries/Gideon-Soliloquy/Character2.md

         Step of the wind: Spend 1 ki point to Disengage or Dash as a bonus action.
 Jump distance is doubled for the turn.
     Martial arts:
         - Use dexterity instead of strengh for the attack + damage rolls of unarmed strikes + monk weapons
-        - Roll a die (d4) in place of normal damage for unarmed strike or monk weapon (updated with level)
+        - Roll the martial arts die in place of normal damage for unarmed strike or monk weapon
         - When using "attack", can make one unarmed strike as a bonus action.
     Unarmored Movement:
         - Speed increases by 10ft when not wearing armour or shield.